 Peter Pazzaglini received his Ph.D. with distinction in medieval legal history from Columbia University.
-As a Senior Scholar at the Heyman Center for the Humanities and Adjunct Professor of History, he has taught Contemporary Civilization for many years as well as Colloquia for the Friends of the Heyman Center.
+As a Senior Scholar at the Heyman Center for the Humanities, Adjunct Professor of History, and Special Lecturer in the Core, he has taught Contemporary Civilization for many years as well as Colloquia for the Friends of the Heyman Center.
 He has been consistently rated among the top University instructors.

 For over a decade, he was a consultant in medieval legal history to the Library of Congress.
 In addition, he worked as a Canon Law Fellow for the Vatican Library Project at the School of Law of the University of California, Berkeley, and as an instructor at St. Paul’s School in Concord, New Hampshire.